leminhhin/lm-go-undercover/README.md

 ## Game Rules

-[Undercover](https://www.yanstarstudio.com) is a wordplay social deduction game.
+[Undercover](https://www.yanstarstudio.com) is an exciting and addictive social deduction word game to play with friends.

 There are three roles: